You might be tempted to use The Onion Router (Tor) for downloading torrents, but don’t be.

 Remember that Tor is essentially a web browser tool.
 And you don’t download torrents through a web browser; you’ll need a torrent client for that.

 So, if you want to torrent through Tor, you’ll need to set up the torrent client to use Tor as a proxy.
 While this isn’t exactly rocket science, it does take a little more tech savvy than your average torrenter might have.

 Not only is it a needless hassle, but many people end up doing it wrong, leaving their IP address – and thus their identity – exposed to the torrent swarm, as well as the snooping eyes of their ISP.

 Compare this to a VPN.
-Most top torrenting VPNs have one-click connecting, which is almost impossible to screw up on your end.
+Most top torrenting VPNs, like PIA VPN, have one-click connecting, which is almost impossible to screw up on your end.
 It’s easier, and it’s safer.